Money laundering and buying property in Costa Rica

 The president of the Cámara Costarricense de Corredores de Bienes Raíces (CCCBR) – Costa Rica real estate board, Ana Seidy López plans to make the “know your customer form” mandatory for the member’s transaction.
 The real estate agent keeps this information confidential until the authorities require it.

 If you are not into money laundering, you should not be afraid to show the origin of the funds.
 You should not be scared away by the controls if you are seriously interested in buying a property in Costa Rica.
 Make sure you can supply the necessary documents when needed.

 In my opinion, to request a buyer to fill out a “know your customer form” only serves a real estate agent to qualify a client.
 At least this will show if the buyer is for real or not and has the necessary funds to purchase the property.

-I don’t quite understand why the Costa Rica real estate board wants to get involved.
-Real estate agents are not personally involved in any transfer of funds.
-Nonetheless, banks and the escrow agents are quite involved in the fund transfers.
+I don’t quite understand why the Costa Rica real estate board is involved.
+Transfer of funds never involve real estate agents.
+Nonetheless, banks and escrow agents are quite involved in fund transfers.

 Soon, construction companies, architects, engineers, builders, painters, electricians and everyone else involved in real estate transactions will have to fill out the form.
 Soon, this will become impossible to control.
 Only the bank and the escrow company should be held accountable for the proof of origin of the funds.

 Buying or selling property in Costa Rica?
 Contact us now.
 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.

 If you like this blog, connect with me on Google+ or subscribe to our newsletter by clicking the banner below.

 While we’re at it, I DO want to remind our readers that we appreciate any referrals you can send us.
 Finally, please remember the American-European real estate Group’s agents when you refer a real estate agent.
 Because we DO appreciate your business.